Amanatal11/ethiopian_history_ai_bot/README.md

 - Each week a theme is chosen (random by default, or admin-set).
 - Subscribed users receive a themed fact daily (Day 1–7) that builds a narrative.
 - A weekly summary is sent every Sunday at 20:00 local time, compiling the week’s facts.

+### Random History Quiz

+Use `/quiz` to get a single multiple-choice question about Ethiopian history.
+Tap one of the inline buttons to answer.
+The bot replies with:

+- ✅ Correct!
+- ❌ Incorrect.
+The correct answer is X.

+No scoring or tracking is stored; it’s just a quick learning prompt.

 ## 🏗️ Project Structure